erpnext/foundation/foundation/www/docs/user/manual/en/customize-erpnext/articles/field-types.md

 - Table

-Table will be (sort of) Link field which renders another doctype within the current form.
+Table will be (sort of) Link field which renders another docytpe within the current form.
 For example, Item table in the Sales Order is a Table field, which is linked to Sales Order Item doctype.

 - Text Editor